michelleenos/lunchmoney-tools/README.md

 A TypeScript client for the [Lunch Money API](https://lunchmoney.dev/) with command-line tools and Splitwise integration.

+I needed a way to manage transactions programatically, particularly for importing/updating multiple expenses at once.
+While I have tested this library extensively with my own accounts, I have certainly not tested every case.
+To be safe, try running commands with the `--dry-run` flag first to see what would happen without actually making changes.
+Please feel free to open issues or PRs if you find bugs or have feature requests!

 ## ✨ Features

 -   📝 **Full TypeScript Support** with complete type definitions for API responses and requests